Interval (music): Number

 The number of an interval is the number of letter names or staff positions (lines and spaces) it encompasses, including the positions of both notes forming the interval.
 For instance, the interval B–D is a third (denoted m3) because the notes from B to the D above it encompass three letter names (B, C, D) and occupy three consecutive staff positions, including the positions of B and D. The table and the figure above show intervals with numbers ranging from 1 (e.g., P1) to 8 (e.g., d8).
 Intervals with larger numbers are called compound intervals.

-There is a one-to-one correspondence between staff positions and diatonic-scale degrees (the notes of diatonic scale).
-(Note: The expression diatonic scale is herein strictly defined as a 7-tone scale, which is either a sequence of successive natural notes (such as the C-major scale, C–D–E–F–G–A–B, or the A-minor scale, A–B–C–D–E–F–G) or any transposition thereof.
+There is a one-to-one correspondence between staff positions and diatonic-scale degrees (the notes of the diatonic scale).
+(Note: The expression "diatonic scale" is herein strictly defined as a 7-tone scale, which is either a sequence of successive natural notes (such as the C-major scale, C–D–E–F–G–A–B, or the A-minor scale, A–B–C–D–E–F–G) or any transposition thereof.
 In other words, a scale that can be written using seven consecutive notes without accidentals on a staff with a conventional key signature, or with no signature.
 This includes, for instance, the major and the natural minor scales, but does not include some other seven-tone scales, such as the melodic minor and the harmonic minor scales (see also Diatonic and chromatic).)

-This means that interval numbers can also be determined by counting diatonic scale degrees, rather than staff positions, provided that the two notes that form the interval are drawn from a diatonic scale.
+This means that interval numbers can also be determined by counting diatonic-scale degrees, rather than staff positions, provided that the two notes that form the interval are drawn from a diatonic scale.
 Namely, B–D is a third because in any diatonic scale that contains B and D, the sequence from B to D includes three notes.
 For instance, in the B-natural minor diatonic scale, the three notes are B–C♯–D. This is not true for all kinds of scales.
 For instance, in a chromatic scale, there are four notes from B to D: B–C–C♯–D. This is the reason interval numbers are also called diatonic numbers, and this convention is called diatonic numbering.